nguyenthanhjt/google-data-analytics-professional-certificate-course/6_Share-Data-Through-the-Art-of-Visualization/m2_create-data-visualizations-with-tableau/p1_get-started-with-tableau/s7_pq_activity_create-a-data-visualization-in-tableau.md

 - What elements can you change to customize a chart in Tableau?
 - What other kinds of visualizations could you create in Tableau?

+Key customizable elements include color, size, labels, and tooltips.
+By dragging and dropping measures onto different areas, such as the Color or Size in the Marks card, you can dynamically adjust the visual attributes of your chart.
+Additionally, titles and chart types can be edited to improve clarity and convey specific insights.

+- Line Charts: Illustrating trends over time.
+- Bar Charts: Comparing values across different categories.
+- Heat Maps: Visualizing concentration or intensity of data points.
+- Scatter Plots: Showing relationships between two numerical variables.
+- Gantt Charts: Displaying durations of events on a timeline.
+- Box Plots: Illustrating the distribution of values along an axis.
+- Symbol Maps: Marking specific points on a geographical map.
+- Bubble

+> A successful response might include how Tableau allows you to create in-depth visualizations for data and customize the colors, labels, sizing and more.
+>
+> Moreover, some versions of the program are available at no charge.
+Because of these advantages, many data analysts use it extensively.
+With the information in this activity, you can prepare for upcoming activities where you will learn more about what you can do in Tableau.